 - NULL, If one of the operands is NULL, and remaining operands are zeros, otherwise 1.

 MySQL OR Operator Command prompt

 SELECT 0 OR 0; SELECT 1 OR 1; SELECT 1 OR 0; SELECT 1 OR NULL; SELECT 0 OR NULL; SELECT NULL OR NULL;

-The MySQL OR Operator test multiple conditions in WHERE Clause.
+The OR test multiple conditions in the WHERE Clause.
 If either one of the conditions is TRUE, then it displays the records.

 USE company; SELECT CustID, First_Name, Last_Name, Education, Profession, Yearly_Income, Sales FROM customers WHERE Education = 'High School' OR Profession = 'Developer';

 You can also use MySQL OR operator between three or 4 conditions.
-Let us apply OR operator between three conditions
+Let us apply it in between three conditions